arangodb/arangodb/Documentation/UserManual/Foxx.md

 separate application server.

 So given you want to build an application that sends a plain-text response "Hello YourName!" for all requests to `/dev/my_app/hello/YourName`.
 How would you achieve that with Foxx?

 First, create a directory `apps` somewhere in your filesystem.
+This will be the Foxx application base directory for your database instance.
 Let's assume from now on that the absolute path for this directory is `/home/user/apps`.
+When you have created the directory, create a sub-directory `databases` in it.

+Foxx applications are database-specific, and the `databases` sub-directory is used to separate the Foxx applications of different databases running in the same ArangoDB instance.

+Let's assume for now that you are working in the default database (`_system`), that is used when no database name is specified otherwise.
+To use Foxx applications with the `_system`, create a sub-directory `_system` inside the `databases` subdirectory.
+All Foxx applications for the `_system` database will go into this directory.

-After that, create a sub-directory `my_app` in the `apps` directory and save the following content in a file named `app.js` there:
+Finally, we can add a sub-directory `my_app` in the `_system` directory and should end up with the following directory layout (starting at `/home/user` in our example):

+    apps/
+      databases/
+        _system/
+          my_app/

+In the `my_app` directory, create a file named `app.js` and save the following content in it:

     (function() {
         "use strict";